jamesclancy/SafeCardGame/README.md

 Now I have to plug in the information into the player and enemy creature hopfully reusing much of the previously created functions.

+First, I can plug in the playmat backgrounds.